chenson2018/website-hakyll/posts/2024-08-04-univalence.md

 Note that despite the names "Prop" and "Set", these are not universes in the sense the terminology is used in proof assistants!
-This is all the more confusing because there is a relationship, but intuitively as an analog with the Curry-Howard isomorphism and through an sometimes additionally added axiom of ***propositional resizing*** of the equivalence
+This is all the more confusing because there is a relationship, both intuitively as an analog with the Curry-Howard isomorphism and through the sometimes additionally added axiom of ***propositional resizing*** of the equivalence

 $$